pvandervelde/mindvortex/src/documents/posts/2013-12-11_Setting-up-Sherlock-virtualmachines.html.md

 * Set the update service to start automatically when the computer starts.
 This can be done as an actual service (in case no interactive tests will be executed) or by automatically starting the application when the user logs on to windows (in case interactive tests need to be executed).
 * The last step is to let the executor controller through the firewall.
 For this create an inbound rule that allows `c:\ProgramData\Sherlock\Sherlock.Service.Executor\{VERSION}\Sherlock.Service.Executor.exe` to connect to all types of protocols.
 Normally only Domain and private networks should be sufficient.

-final steps while the VM is on:
+### Testing
+Once the operating system and Sherlock have been configured it is sensible to test the configurations to make sure it all works.
+In order to do this take the following steps:

-* Test the whole thing by restarting the machine
+* Restart the virtual machine.
+Once the machine starts up it should (depending on your configuration)
+ * Automatically log on the test user
+ * On windows 8 switch to the desktop
+ * Start the Sherlock update service.
+The service should download the latest version of the executor controller and start it.
+You can verify this by looking at the logs which can be found in `c:\programdata\sherlock\sherlock.service\{VERSION}\logs` and `c:\programdata\sherlock\sherlock.service.executor\{VERSION}\logs` for the update service and the executor controller respectively.
-* After the application starts (both Sherlock.Service and Sherlock.Service.Executor), stop them both (Sherlock.Service first because it keeps the other one alive)
+* After both applications have started stop them both by stopping the update service (`Sherlock.Service`).
-* Remove data from `c:\ProgramData\Sherlock`
+* Once the applications have been stopped remove the data from the directory `c:\ProgramData\Sherlock`.
-* Shut down the machine (through the official windows manner)
+* Shut down the machine.
+* Take a [snapshot](http://blogs.msdn.com/b/virtual_pc_guy/archive/2008/01/16/managing-snapshots-with-hyper-v.aspx) of the current state of the virtual machine and give it a sensible name.

 ### Host configuration
-* Save snapshot on VM
-* Add to database through the management website
+Finally the last step in the configuration of a new test environment is to register the environment with Sherlock through the management website.